ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_16.04/src_install/README.md

 #### Installing ROCm and ROCm Utilities Globally
 The following script will install ROCm and the user-land tools and utilities used in ROCm.

 While this script runs, it may sometimes pause to ask you for your password, since it attempts to run a number of commands with `sudo`.
 It does this in order to install software globally on your system.
-If you want to avoid the need to enter your password at various throughout the script, you can run the script itself with `sudo`, though this will cause all of the software buiilds to run with root access (which is not necessarily secure).
+If you want to avoid the need to enter your password at various points throughout the script, you could run the script itself with `sudo`.
+This will cause all of the software builds to run with root access, which is not necessarily secure.
+You could instead change time amount of time between password requests by modifying the `timestamp_timeout` value in your [sudoers file](https://www.sudo.ws/man/sudoers.man.html).

 ```bash
 ./01_install_rocm_ubuntu_16.04.sh